 There are far more important things than packing the day with history, math, science, literature, grammar, and a foreign language.
 This leads us into the next key piece of advice.

-Rely on God to lead you through what really matters.
+Rely on God to lead you through what really matters

-Be encouraged that as long as you are loving God and teaching your children about Him throughout the day, you have done enough.
+As long as you are loving God and teaching your children about Him throughout the day, you have done enough.
 This mom actually says she is glad that she never accomplishes the day’s tasks, because then she is more reliant on God to guide her through what really matters.
 Loving and teaching your children about God should be a daily practice, even if it means putting off that science and math until tomorrow.

 How can I apply this to my life?

 Having the children home 24/7 means homeschooling parents have to balance the responsibilities of attending to their children's needs while educating them with minimal distractions so that the day is productive.
 Even if you consistently fail to meet your standards, take a deep breath, forget about the “good homeschool parent,” remember what really matters, and carry on.

 Find more answers to your questions and register for a free info meeting by CLICKING HERE.